edissyum/opencapture/README.md

 ## Connexion to web client

-By default, there is ony one superadmin account.
+By default, there is only one superadmin account.
 Login is 'admin' and password is 'admin'.
 You could change it after using the 'My Profile' menu

 # Installation Splitter module

-Splitter module is a part from OC for invoice project, the goal is to separate invoices automatically.
+Splitter module is a part from OC for invoice project, the purpose is to separate invoices automatically.

 It will use a lot of metadata to be able to separate invoices without physical separator :
     - Invoice number